castorini/pyserini/docs/experiments-tct_colbert.md

 ## MS MARCO Document Ranking

 Although this is not described in the paper, we have adapted TCT_ColBERT to the MS MARCO document ranking task in a zero-shot manner.
-Documents in the MS MARCO document collection are first segmented, and each segment is then encoded with the TCT_ColBERT model trained on trained on MS MARCO passages.
+Documents in the MS MARCO document collection are first segmented, and each segment is then encoded with the TCT-ColBERT model trained on trained on MS MARCO passages.
 The score of a document is the maximum score of all passages in that document.

 Dense retrieval using a brute force index: